WPCD-Workflows/documentation/source/old/itm/public/xml/itm_cpo_handling.rst

 ---------------------------

-This Fortran90 module allows you to deallocate in a very simple way any ITM data structure which is defined in euitm_schemas.f90.
+This Fortran90 module allows you to deallocate in a very simple way any EU-IM data structure which is defined in euitm_schemas.f90.
 Add the following use statement to your code:
 ::